-

 1 Kings 19 opens with Elijah running for his very life.
 It’s ironic isn’t it?
 When on the mountaintop (chapter 18), with 450 angry Baal prophets surrounding him, Elijah didn’t fear.
 He prayed boldly and with complete confidence that God would show up.
 And his prayers were answered.
 For a prophet like Elijah, life didn’t get any better than seeing God’s glory displayed in a consuming fire and your enemy soundly defeated.
 And yet, when Elijah should have felt closest to God—right after witnessing God’s mighty power—Elijah feared for his very life, ran and hid.
 In a matter of just a few days, Elijah went from a mountaintop experience complete…

-What Vickie Kraft Taught Me about My Lord
+What Vickie Kraft Taught Me about Our Lord

-Vickie Kraft, a woman you may have never known, quietly passed from earth to heaven this week.
+Vickie Kraft, a woman you have likely never known, quietly passed from earth to heaven in 2015.
 She closed her eyes, falling asleep on earth, and opened them again in heaven, waking up to see her Lord Jesus face-to-face.
 I am one of thousands who will miss her presence here.
-But, I am one of thousands who are so grateful for her impact on my life — an impact that changed my perspective on Jesus and His love for me — forever!
-Back in the 80s, I was going through some difficult times in my life.
-I remember one summer meeting in a local prayer group and asking the Lord…
+But I am one of thousands who are so grateful for her impact on my life—an impact that changed my perspective on Jesus and His love for me forever!
+My Need Back in the 80s, I was going through some difficult times in my life.
+I remember one summer meeting in a local prayer group and asking the Lord to…

 How Should We Handle Overwhelming Feelings?